H4dr1en/learning-curves/README.md

 $ pip install learning-curves
 ```

-To create learning curve plots, first import the module with `import learning_curves`.
+To create learning curve plots, first import the module with `import learning_curves as LC`.

 ### Usage

 It is as simple as:

 ```
-lc = LearningCurve()
+lc = LC.LearningCurve()
 lc.get_lc(estimator, X, Y)
 ```
 Where `estimator` implements `fit(X,Y)` and `predict(X,Y)`.